-Almost a quarter of businesses have experienced bribery and corruption in the three years to 2018, according to PwC's Global Economic Crime Survey.
+Despite tough anti-bribery laws, corruption remains a significant risk.
+Almost a half of businesses worldwide experienced fraud, including bribery and corruption, in the two years to 2020, according to PwC's Global Economic Crime Survey.

 1. Update anti-bribery & anti-corruption policies